 HURIDOCS researches and develops tools and techniques specifically tailored to the human rights context.
 This research is linked to the needs of human rights NGOs, as detected through our capacity building work.

-The scope of our research and development is very wide, and can be defined as follows: if its helps human rights NGOs to manage their information more efficiently and advocate or litigate more effectively, then it is part of our scope.
+The scope of our research and development is very wide, and can be defined as follows: if its helps human rights NGOs to manage their information more efficiently and advocate or litigate more effectively, then it can request our support.

 - We track and test existing tools and technologies that can be harnessed for human rights.
-We find there is an amazing potential to use low cost and powerful ICT solutions, which are currently unknown and under-utilized.
+We find there is an amazing potential to use low cost and powerful ICT solutions, which are currently under-utilised.

 - When we find a gap, we develop new and innovative solutions.